josephgills/DataSociety/README.md

 This repo contains a python notebook that links to a Google Colab envirnoment.
 The notebook defines several functions that will retrieve temperature data for a given period and lat/lon position.
 The data is pulled from weather.gov using the api mentioned above.

 ## To Run
-Follow the google colab link in the preview of the notebook or use this link https://colab.research.google.com/github/josephgills/DataSociety/blob/main/WeatherGrab.ipynb#scrollTo=uLVEB4X-uiI6&line=14&uniqifier=1.
+Follow the google colab link in the preview of the notebook or use this link https://colab.research.google.com/github/josephgills/DataSociety/blob/main/WeatherGrab.ipynb.
 Hit the play button and follow the prompt.
+After hitting the play button, you may be prompted to sign into your google account.